 WP2 has the role of defining the technical specifications of the ROBOHOME2.0 platform and of its components to comply with the functional specifications set in WP1.
 A strict coordination with activities in WP1 is needed and will be guaranteed by the PC.
 OREBRO will set up the ROBOHOME2.0 platform at the different stages of completeness produced in WP3, WP4, WP5 and WP6.
 This pre-prototype platform will be tested with different types of stakeholders: therapists, clinicians, caregivers and elders themselves.
 In particular the same model used in GIRAFF+ proposal will be assumed and the partners MON and SAS have been involved on purpose.

+The technical specifications of the sensors that will be integrated in the Robohome platform in order to monitor the functions identified in Task 1.3 will be defined.
+From the technological point of view, the development of an effective monitoring system relies on a good integration of available devices and applications with specifically developed ones.
+Thus, the available off-the-shelf devices and the best components that have to be assembled to produce reliable and accurate customized sensors will be selected.
+The modality of use and recharge of the customized sensors will all be considered in this task.

+All of the sensors have to suit the project in terms of reliability and must be low cost.
+They have to be based on two main design principles: they must be non-intrusive and easy to use.
+The idea is to sensorize the environment and the objects and not the user and to adopt sensors that do not require any collaboration from the user (transparent sensors).

 Tasks